Consensys/ansible-role-besu/README.md

 1. Default setup:
 Install the role from galaxy
 ```
-ansible-galaxy install pegasyseng.hyperledger_besu
+ansible-galaxy install consensys.hyperledger_besu
 ```

 Create a requirements.yml with the following:
-Replace `x.y.z` below with the version you would like to use from the Besu [solutions](https://pegasys.tech/solutions/hyperledger-besu/) page
+Replace `x.y.z` below with the version you would like to use from the Besu [solutions](https://github.com/hyperledger/besu/releases) page
 ```
 ---
 - hosts: localhost